-The "Local Church News Wrap-Up" section of The Worldwide News gives section of The Worldwide News gives many members the opportunity to contrib-ute to the paper.
-However, it has gotten too long (four pages or more sometimes) and monotonous.
-Citubs, picnics, dances and ball games are all wonderful activities and help to unify the brethren, but it is consendat being to good issue after issue the respective to good issue after issue after. somewhat boring to read issue after issue of "... activities included volleyball, horseshoes, swimming . . . "and "Mr. X won the most helpful evaluator, Mr. Y won the most effective speech trophy Some of the write-ups seem to be almost nothing but a listing of names; in almost nothing but a listing of names; in fact, some get a little ridiculous and even list such things as the people who are on cleanup!
-I'm not totally against including names of ministers and brethren in the write-ups, since lenjoy reading of former AC students, friends and ministers and what they are doing.
-I suggest the "Wrap-Up" be drastically limited by writing up only the more unique functions or unusual happenings, not the average picnic, basketball game, bake sale his family who are either coming into an area or leaving an area, and is put on by the church, is different.
+No matter how the articles are written whether they are short or long, we would not be able to please everybody.
+We ap-preciate every one of the letters.
+We like to 'Some of the write-ups seem to be almost nothing but a listing of names.' won the most effective speech trophy Some of the write-ups seem to be almost nothing but a listing of names; in almost nothing but a listing of names; in fact, some get a little ridiculous and even list such things as the people who are on cleanup!
+I'm not totally against including names of ministers and brethren in the write-ups, since lenjoy reading of former AC students, friends and ministers and what they are doing what they are doing.
+Tsuggest the "Wrap-Up" be drastically limited by writing up only the more unique functions or unusual happenings, not the average picnic, basketball game, bake sale of-the-mill activities.
+Activities and run-of-the-mill activities.
+Activities like baby showers and going-away parties for members, I feel, should be omitted.
+Such activities involve a handful of people and are not generally a church-sponsored activity.
+A pienic in honor of a minister and his family who are either coming into an area or leaving an area, and is put on by the church, is different.
+Mrs. Paulette James Summerville, S.C.